 While the average life expectancy may be 11 to 13 years, I have seen some Shepherds still up and walking around reasonably well at as old as 17.
 Then again, I have seen young Shepherds succumb to diseases at as young as 5 years of age.
 When it comes to German Shepherd life expectancy – like any dog’s lifespan – there are a few things you can do to ensure your dog lives as long as possible by keeping him as healthy as possible.

 - Proper Diet – Feed your dog a high-quality dog food with only a few treats in a day for training rewards or to help keep teeth clean.
+I’ve seen some questions about whether German Shepherd can raw meat.
+While I’m not a huge fan of the DIY raw diet, yes, they in theory, they can.
+That doesn’t mean you should feed it to them, though, unless you’ve done all your research.

 - Proper Weight – Closely related to proper diet.
 Do not allow your Shepherd to get fat.
 This will only increase the likelihood of developing joint issues, which the breed is already prone to.
+German shepherds LOVE to exercise.
+Take them swimming, play fetch, run around together in the snow, or just go for walks.
+These are NOT lazy dogs.
+So to the question: do german shepherds like to swim & Fetch?
+The answer is YES.

 - Regular Exams and Bloodwork – No matter what breed of dog you have, regular exams and bloodwork are key to their good health.
 Exams and bloodwork help spot problems before they explode into something untreatable